Few-Shot Video Object Detection: Proposed Method

-{\bf Training and Inference.} The training is conducted on two adjacent frames $\{f_t, f_{t+1}\}$.
-During inference, the model needs to connect all frames in the given video.
-Consider the 3-frame case where the $T$-frame ($T>3$) can be generalized: given $\{f_{t-1}, f_t, f_{t+1}\}$, we first send $\{f_{t-1}, f_t\}$ to the model to generate a 2-frame tube $\{b_{t-1}, b_t\}$.
-Then we feed these tube boxes $b_t$ in the last frame $f_t$ to $\{f_t, f_{t+1}\}$ as the inter-frame proposals to generate the tube box $b_{t+1}$ for frame $f_{t+1}$ to construct a 3-frame tube $\{b_{t-1}, b_t, b_{t+1}\}$.
-The overlapped frame $f_t$ is used to verify the same objects between two frame pairs and its feature are reused in the process to avoid repeating computation as in CTracker~\cite{peng2020chained}.
-Thus, we can sequentially detect tube boxes for all the frames in the video and generate tube proposals.
+During inference, the TPN needs to connect all frames in the given video by repeating the 2-frame tube prediction.
+Consider the 3-frame case where the $T$-frame ($T>3$) can be generalized~\footnote{The operations are parallel conducted for each instance/track $i$ and we omit the instance notion for simplicity.}: given $\{I_1, I_2, I_3\}$, we first send {$\{I_1, I_2\}$} to the model to generate a 2-frame tube {$\{b_1, b_2\}$}.
+Then we feed the pre-computed tube box {$b_2$} to $\{{I_2}, {I_3}\}$ as the inter-frame proposal to generate the tube box {$b_3$} for frame {$I_3$} to construct another 2-frame tube $\{{b_2}, {b_3}\}$.
+We can construct a 3-frame tube $\{{b_1, b_2}, {b_3}\}$ by linking {$\{b_1, b_2\}$} and $\{{b_2}, {b_3}\}$ through the inter-frame proposal {$b_2$}.
+The overlapped frame $I_2$ is used to verify the same objects between two frame pairs and its feature are reused in the process to avoid repeating computation as in CTracker~\cite{peng2020chained}.
+Thus, we can sequentially detect tube boxes for all the frames and generate tube proposals.